ankitsaini2609/veritas/README.md

 - npm
 - jwt

 It uses the APIs mentioned in the [Keyhacks](https://github.com/streaak/keyhacks) repo.

+Note: In case of any failures, It will return the validity as true for the token you are checking for.